9 Campuses in One Day By L (2011)

 4:41 p.m.
 University of Illinois at Chicago, 700 S. Halsted

 First stop is Hull House.
-CW describes the old Italian neighborhood here, Jane Addams, settlement houses and the concept of social services.
+CW describes the old Italian neighborhood here, Jane Addams, settlement houses, the concept of social services.
 Bulldozers, Florence Scala, Urban Renewal or Urban Removal?

 RH: This place makes me feel like a grain of sand at the beach.